 - Evaluating Health Information - U.S. National Library of Medicine

-- MLA Top Health Websites - Medical Library Association
+- Guidelines for Evaluating Web Content - Medical Library Association (MLA)

 The University Health Services (UHS) web site is maintained for the purpose of providing informational resources to students, faculty, and staff of Princeton University and its contents are not intended to be used as a substitute for the advice or services of medical professionals.
 Consult your medical provider regarding matters related to health including diagnosis and treatment.
 Princeton University and UHS will have no liability for any individual's use of or reliance upon any material contained or referenced herein.